 It was in Colorado that he found work at the legendary publishing company Paladin Press, described as “The most dangerous press in America.”
 There, he spent over a decade working closely with the world’s top knife fighting instructors, combat shooting teachers, survival experts, and martial artists.
 In 2010, he condensed the skills he had learned firsthand into his book The Ultimate Guide to Surviving a Zombie Apocalypse.
 Lavishly illustrated and originally written under the pseudonym F. Kim O’Neill, it’s a masterclass in surviving not just a zombie apocalypse, but any doomsday scenario.
 Scott Kenemore, author of Zombie, Ohio and Zombie, Illinois said it was “One of the most capable and engaging how-to zombie survival books I’ve encountered.”

 His short fiction includes a Lovecraftian novella for young adults titled Dreadedin Chronicles: The Nameless City.
 Written in cooperation with the Dunedin Public Library of Dunedin, Florida, it features local teen volunteers as supporting characters.
 The story involves cannibal zombies, a terrible sleeping sickness, and an ancient evil hundreds of millions of years old.
 Continuing the Lovecraft theme, Dave also published the Kindle Single Beneath the Ziggurat, which takes the reader on a disturbing journey through pre-Columbian Mexico, where dread lurks behind every step of rainforest and the old gods still hold terrible sway.
-He’s also a contributing author in the short story anthology Appalling Stories: 13 Tales of Social Injustice, a collection of stories that take on PC anti-culture, focusing on themes and characters you’re just not supposed to read about anymore.
+He’s also the managing editor and a contributing author in the short story anthology Appalling Stories: 13 Tales of Social Injustice, a collection of stories that take on PC anti-culture, focusing on themes and characters you’re just not supposed to read about anymore.
+He contributed two stories for Appalling Stories 2: More Appalling Tales of Social Injustice, and co-wrote the satirical novella Appalling Stories 3: Escape from Trumplandia with Ray Zacek.